 ways to enjoy

-Papas con chile is obviously one of our favorite side dishes that we enjoy for breakfast or dinner.
+Papas con chile is a delicious dish that we enjoy for breakfast or dinner.

-- With fried or scrambled eggs and tortillas.
+- With fried or scrambled eggs and flour tortillas

 is it spicy?